 Abusing GHB leaves users open to a severe risk of overdose.
 There is a tiny margin between a dose that produces the desired effects, and a dose that is over the limit of human consumption.

 Serious adverse effects include:

 Concentration between vials and batches varies widely, so it's impossible to know how much of the active ingredient one is ingesting.

 GHB is an addictive drug, and addiction is not a choice — but a disease.
 It affects everyone from all walks of life, no matter their age, income, gender, race, or level of intelligence.
 Addiction doesn't discriminate.
 Fortunately, like many diseases, it can be treated.

-Do you have a specific question related to GHB addiction?
-We want to help you learn more.
+Do you have a specific question about GHB addiction?
+Our Melbourne GHB rehab team is standing by.
 Fill out the form, and we'll be in touch soon.

 Does private health cover inpatient treatment for addiction and rehab?
 Find out what level of cover you need and how you can fund your addiction treatment with The Hader Clinic.

 Wondering if you are addicted to alcohol?
 The Hader Clinic provides a range of programs and treatments to suit you.
 We believe in long-term addiction recovery and are here to help you.